-In the case of Indian Exhibition Industry Association v Ministry of Commerce & Industry & Anr,20 the Indian Exhibition Industry Association (IIAA) filed an information against the Ministry of Commerce & Industry (the Ministry) and Indian Trade Promotion Organization (ITPO), alleging the contravention of the provisions of section 4 of the Act based on the time gap restriction imposed by ITPO between two exhibitions/fairs.
+In the case of Indian Exhibition Industry Association v Ministry of Commerce & Industry & Anr,25 the Indian Exhibition Industry Association filed an information against the Ministry of Commerce and Industry and the Indian Trade Promotion Organization (ITPO), alleging the contravention of the provisions of section 4 of the Act based on the time gap restriction imposed by ITPO between two exhibitions or fairs.
 In 2006, the ITPO had reformulated certain guidelines imposing a ‘time gap restriction’ of 15 days between two events having similar product profiles and coverage for events that were not conducted by ITPO.
 However, in case of ITPO fairs, the time gap was 90 days before the start or 45 days after the close of an ITPO event.
 Further, in 2007, the concerned guidelines were reassessed and the time gap of 15 days was maintained.
 However, in case of ITPO and third-party fairs having similar product profiles, the time gap was 90 days before the ITPO’s event and 45 days after it.
 The CCI held that ITPO was ‘playing a dual role as a regulator as well as the organiser of exhibitions’ and, as such, considered the acts of ITPO to be an abuse of its dominant position.
 The penalty imposed by the CCI on the ITPO was limited to 67.5 million rupees (around 2 per cent of the average of the turnover for the preceding three years).
 The removal of discriminatory features and the differences in time gap restrictions by an amendment in 2013 was considered by the CCI as a mitigating factor.

 Trends in recent orders

 In June 2011, the CCI passed an order stating that the National Stock Exchange (NSE) was following unfair pricing policies and using its dominant position to attract more business.
-While directing NSE to levy charges in its currency derivatives segment, the CCI imposed a penalty of 555 million rupees on the NSE.
-Recently, COMPAT upheld the CCI’s order, stating that the NSE, in continuing with the zero transaction fees policy, indulged in exclusionary conduct.
+While directing the NSE to levy charges in its currency derivatives segment, the CCI imposed a penalty of 555 million rupees on the NSE.
+Recently, COMPAT upheld the CCI’s order, stating that the NSE, in continuing with the zero transaction fees policy, indulged in exclusionary conduct.30

 Claim for damages

 Notably, MCX Stock Exchange Ltd (MCX-SX) has filed an application with COMPAT claiming damages of 5.9 billion rupees, stating that due to the NSE’s exclusionary conduct it had lost transaction charges of 2.2 billion rupees, along with a treasury income loss of 3.4 billion rupees.
-This is the first instance where a company has filed claim for damages.
+This is the first instance where a company has filed a claim for damages.
 Publicly available reports mention that MCX-SX intends to increase its claim for damages to 8 billion rupees.